SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 All the auxiliary custom shaders inside their nodegroups have been renamed by adding a "SW Aux - " prefix (e.g.: "SW Aux - ManipulateHSL").
 Such renaming helps us avoid conflicts with the original .gr2 Add-on's own shaders, as we might want to modify the auxiliary shaders, too (some are already modified).
 Strictly speaking, in the case of these auxiliary shaders, they only need to have different names to the originals. it's in the main ones' case where we need to keep the names stated above.

 These shader library Blender projects don't need to be kept empty of objects and texturemaps.
 Actually, the most convenient thing to do would be to populate them with objects representative of the shaders' usage, so that we can try stuff on them.
-Say, some ship interiors for the Uber shader; some animals for the Creature one; Player Characters of diverse species for SkinB, HairC and Eye, some armor sets for the Garment shader… We haven't pre-populated the downloadable sample project in this repository because of both copyright-related reasons and file sizes.
+Say, some ship interiors for the Uber shader; some animals for the Creature one; Player Characters of diverse species for SkinB, HairC and Eye, some armor sets for the Garment shader… I haven't pre-populated the downloadable sample project in this repository because of both copyright-related reasons and file sizes.

 #### Custom Shader Extras:
 Just as a first example of adding custom stuff to the shaders, the ones included in the .blend file come with a few extras already, not just in their inputs and settings but in their outputs, too.
 They are rather tentative and far from perfect, mostly a suggestion of what can be done.